-k6 is different from many other load testing tools in the way it handles hardware resources.
-A single k6 process will efficiently use all CPU cores on a load generator machine.
-A single instance of k6 is often enough to generate load of 30.000-40.000 simultaneous users (VUs).
-This amount of VUs can generate upwards of 300,000 requests per second (RPS).
+A single k6 process efficiently uses all CPU cores on a load generator machine.
+Depending on the available resources, and with the guidelines described in this document, a single instance of k6 can run 30,000-40,000 simultaneous users (VUs).
+In some cases, this number of VUs can generate up to 300,000 HTTP requests per second (RPS).

 These commands enable reusing network connections, increase the limit of network connections, and range of local ports.